Improving acoustics in a new house

-New buildings often feature modern interiors, but this often comes at the expense of the house’s acoustics.
-The residents of this house noticed that the acoustics in the living room adjacent to the kitchen were so poor that, when the children were playing, reading a newspaper or book was almost impossible.
-Therefore, the family asked Incatro for help in improving the house’s acoustics.
+The residents of this house noticed that the acoustics in the kitchen annex living room were so bad that when the children played having conversations or reading a newspaper or book, it was almost impossible.

-The family is very satisfied with the chosen solution: "With a few acoustic panels on the ceiling, the acoustics in the house have improved significantly.
-We still have to familiarise a bit with their look, but the reverberation has disappeared.
-The investment was more than worth it. ”
+The family is pleased with the chosen solution: "With a few acoustic panels on the ceiling, the acoustics in the house have improved considerably.
+The visibility still takes a bit of getting used to, but the reverberation is gone and therefore it is more than worth the investment."